BuiltByG/BuiltByG.github.io/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+# About Me:
-Senior Analyst in the offshore banking industry and aspiring Data Scientist BSc.
-Data Science, Innovation Management and Computer Science in progress
+I am a Senior Analyst with over a decade of experience in the AML Compliance/Banking industry, and aspiring Data Scientist.
+Currently pursuing a BSc. in Data Science, Innovation Management and Computer Science to formalize and improve upon existing skills.